zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 Let $\small \bm{m}$ denote a unit normal vector of the microsurface.
 Since it may correspond to several distinct microfacets, we must define $\small dA(\bm{m}) = D(\bm{m}) A d\Omega(\bm{m})$ as the *differential area* of the portion of the microsurface perpendicular to $\small \bm{m}$, where $\small d\Omega$ is the *differential solid angle* centered on $\small \bm{m}$, and $\small D$ is the *distribution of normals*[^4] (abbreviated as the NDF) associated with the microsurface[^3].
 The domain of this distribution (the set of the microsurface normals) is typically restricted to the *unit hemisphere* $\small \mathbb{H^2}$ (with $\small \bm{n}$ pointing at the zenith), which requires $\small \mathbb{M^2}$ to be a height field.
 However, this restriction is not strictly necessary; we shall demonstrate this by letting the microsurface normals (potentially) cover the entire *unit sphere* $\small \mathbb{S^2}$.

-[^3]: If the microsurface is convex, we can interpret $\small DA$ as the Jacobian of the transformation from the unit sphere to the surface area.
+[^3]: If the microsurface is convex, we can interpret $\small DA = dA/d\Omega$ as the Jacobian of the transformation from the unit sphere to the surface area.

 [^4]: Not to be confused with the normal (a.k.a.
-Gaussian) distribution in the probability theory.
+Gaussian) distribution from the probability theory.

 A valid microsurface and, thus, a valid NDF, must obey the *signed (orthogonally) projected area* constraint